Newman homers, Pirates rally late to beat Brewers 3-2

 Newman hit a solo homer in the third, his fifth of the season, off Chacín to extend the longest active hitting streak in the majors.

+“I feel like my approach is good I’m just trying to go up there and hit the ball hard,” Newman said.

-Archer was pulled after four innings as a precaution after experiencing left hip discomfort.
+Archer was pulled after four innings as a precaution after experiencing left hip discomfort while swinging at a pitch in the fourth.
 He gave up three hits and two runs while striking out six and walking two.

+“It doesn’t feel great,” Archer said.
+“If I thought it was something I could fight through and still get good results, I would have stayed out there.”

 ROSTER MOVES